MCRcodes/css-board/README.md

 ## Introduction

-This challenge is designed give you a little taste of working on a project with other developers!
+This challenge is designed to give you a little taste of working on a project with other developers!

 Hopefully, whilst getting to flex your CSS skills, you can see the process of pulling down a shared repo, adding some content, and then pushing back up.